e-EternalGraveyard-d/About-me-/README.md

 As a collective; please use They/Grave/It pronouns for us as a whole.

-we are bodily a 15 year old in which our birthday is October 13th.
+Our birthday is October 13th.

 Current diagnosed conditions; ADHD, Anxiety, and Depression.